tesonet/frontend-party/README.md

 #Senior frontend developer task

+#Fixes

+- IE11 promise issue fixed;
+- Unique key added to prevent warning: Each child in an array or iterator should have a unique "key" prop;
+- Organized code in more proper way;
+- Not neccesary packages removed;
+- Icons added next to input fields;

+#Install and run

+npm i / npm start / localhost:9000

+#Requirements

     V - Design must be responsive.
     V - Use bootstrap css
     V - Use a CSS pre-processor (SCSS preferred) or CSS-in-JS library (styled-components preferred)